dperuo/base-repo/GUIDELINES.md

 ## Use npm
 We use npm as our package manager and task runner.
 Please follow Best Practice for working with npm modules and `npm run` scripts.

+## Use Travis CI
+We use Travis CI as our integration server of choice.
+Please follow Best Practice for working with Travis CI.

 ## Use Angular 2
 Angular is our JavaScript framework of choice.
 Use [Angular 2][a2] unless [Angular 1][a1] is asked for by name.